MenuMENU

 Reference peaks can be marked interactively, either via right-click or by pressing the spacebar.

-Calibration is performed using a fit depending on the number of reference points: with two reference points a linear fit is used, and with three or more reference points a quadratic fit (2nd order) is applied.
-The calibration can be saved and reloaded; for compatibility with other scripts, both a CSV file and a TXT file are generated.
-In addition, the current spectrum can be exported as a CSV file (pixel, counts, and optionally wavelength).
+Depending on the number of reference points, a fit is performed for calibration: With two reference points, a linear fit is performed; with three or more reference points, a quadratic fit (2nd order) is performed.
+The calibration can be saved and reloaded, whereby both a CSV file and a TXT file are generated for compatibility reasons with other scripts.
+In addition, the currently recorded spectrum can be exported as CSV (pixels, counts, and optionally wavelength).

 The workflow explained quickly